SupImDos/pydantic-argparse/docs/usage/parser.md

 * `epilog` (`Optional[str]`):
     The program epilog that appears in the help message
 * `add_help` (`bool`):
-    Whether to add the `-h / --help` help message
+    Whether to add the `-h / --help` help message action
 * `exit_on_error` (`bool`):
-    Whether to exit on error, or just raise an `ArgumentError`
+    Whether to exit, or raise an `ArgumentError` upon an error

 ## Parsing
 To parse command-line arguments into the `model` using the `ArgumentParser`: